How to appeal a Penalty Charge Notice

 You have three opportunities to appeal, depending on its stage of progression:

 - Informal Challenge - to be made prior to the issue of a Notice to Owner (NTO).
 If you make your challenge within 14 days of the date on which the PCN was issued, and your challenge is rejected, the discount period will be reset for a further 14 days from the date of the rejection letter.
+Please note that any bus lane contravention that has occurred on or after 31st May 2022 will be subject to a higher charge of £70 and an increased discount period of 21 days (£35).

 - Representation - to be made after the issue of a NTO or Bus lane Penalty Charge Notice.
 If the PCN isn't responded to within 28 days of the date on which it was served, a NTO will be sent.